plone-ve/plonetheme.drupal/README.rst

     [...] be patient... [...]
     (plonetheme.drupal) ./bin/instance fg

-Go to http://localhost:8080, add a new Plone Site and install plonetheme.drupal
+Go to http://localhost:8080, add a new Plone Site and install ``plonetheme.drupal`` package.

 Launch tests::